 Ingredients

 Ingredients are the foundation of your inventory system.
-Use ingredients to track stock, build recipes, calculate recipe usage, receive ordered products into inventory, and connect POS sales to stock movements.What are ingredients?
+Use them to track stock, build recipes, calculate recipe usage, receive ordered products into inventory, and connect POS sales to stock movements.Track stock

 An ingredient is any item that you want to track inside your restaurant inventory.
 Examples:- Tomatoes